 Dna Repair Mechanisms

-This research area benefits from strong interdisciplinary connections, engaging with molecular biology, cancer research, protein structure, toxicology, and genomics.
-Expertise in DNA repair mechanisms is distributed across multiple Arkansas institutions, fostering collaborative opportunities and a broad base of scientific inquiry within the state.
+This research area is highly interdisciplinary, drawing upon expertise in molecular biology, genomics, protein science, pharmacology, and disease mechanisms.
+Engagement spans multiple Arkansas institutions, fostering collaboration and a broad base of scientific inquiry across the state.

 AI-generated overview